Compare bank accounts for sole traders

 For one, it makes it a lot easier to keep your personal and business finances separate, especially when it comes to the end of the financial year and you need to work out your tax bill.

-And with a raft of new digital account providers on the market, you can usually manage all of this on-the-go through a click mobile banking app.
+And with a raft of new digital account providers on the market, you can usually manage all of this on the go through a slick mobile banking app.

 How to set up a business bank account as a sole trader

-Some banking providers have specific accounts designed for sole traders, while with other banks you can just apply to open their standard business account.
+Some banking providers have specific accounts designed for sole traders, while other banks will just let you use their standard business account.
 The application process varies by provider, but most can be completed online now.